 Sea buckthorn health benefits

-The leaves, flowers, seeds, and fruits are all used for their medicinal properties.
+The leaves, flowers, seeds, and fruits of the sea buckthorn plant are all used for their medicinal properties.
 Sea buckthorn boasts all of the omegas – 3, 6, 9 and the rare omega-7, as well as an array of vitamins, such as vitamins C, E and beta-carotene.

-Many studies on omega-7 fatty acids relate to their ability to fight the harmful effects of the metabolic syndrome and support cardiovascular health.(5)(7)(8)(9)
+Many studies on omega-7 fatty acids relate to their ability to fight the harmful effects of metabolic syndrome – a worrisome combination of diabetes, high blood pressure and obesity – and support cardiovascular health.(5)(7)(8)(9)

-Beta-carotene is a type of carotenoid that you can find in plants, such as sweet potatoes, carrots and spinach.
-Beta-carotene is the most common type of pro-vitamin A, the type we source from plant-based foods.
+Beta-carotene is a type of carotenoid (pigment) found in plants such as sweet potatoes, carrots and spinach.
+It is the most common type of pro-vitamin A, which is the type of vitamin A we can source from plant-based foods.
 Our body must convert beta-carotene into vitamin A before reaping its benefits.(10)(11)

 When we think of a natural source of vitamin C, often oranges comes to mind first.
-What if we told you that sea buckthorn berries contain eight to sixteen times more vitamin C than an orange?
-This is quite impressive considering the size discrepancy of the two.(15)(16) For example, a 100g serving of sea buckthorn boasts 400 to 800mg of vitamin C. Now, let’s compare that to an orange, with just 53mg per 100g of fruit.(16)
+But what if we told you that a single sea buckthorn berry contains eight to sixteen times more vitamin C than an orange?
+It’s a pretty impressive fact, considering how much smaller a sea buckthorn berry is than an orange!(15)(16)

 Top sea buckthorn benefits